Paolo Del Bianco: Acknowledgements

 For his activity as President of the Foundation, he received Honorary Doctorate Degrees from the Azerbaijan State University (Azerbaijan), the Yerevan State University (Armenia), the University of Wisconsin Green Bay (United States), the Tbilisi State University (Georgia), the Tbilisi State Academy of Arts (Georgia) and the Moscow Architectural Institute-MARHI (Russia).
 He also received Honorary Professorships from the Ivanovo State University (Russia), the Kharkiv State Technical University (Ukraine), and the Higher School for Civil Engineering in Moscow (Russia).
-He is an Honorary Member of the Senate of the "Tadeusz Kościuszko" Technical University of Krakow (Poland), an Honorary Member of the Union of Architects of Belarus and a Professor of the International Academy of Architecture-Branch of Moscow (MAAM).
+He is an Honorary Member of the Senate of the Tadeusz Kościuszko Cracow University of Technology(Poland), an Honorary Member of the Union of Architects of Belarus and a Professor of the International Academy of Architecture-Branch of Moscow (MAAM).

-He also received the "Ordre du Mérit Culturel" from the Ministry of Culture of the Republic of Poland, the "Gonfalone d'Argento" form the Tuscan Region (Italy), the "Premio Amerigo Vespucci – Ambasciatore ideale della città di Firenze"(Italy), the "Freedom of the Town of Green Bay, Wisconsin" (USA), the Medal 'Honoris Gratiae' from the President of Krakow, Poland, the Honorary Citizenship of Tbilisi (Georgia).
+He also received the "Ordre du Mérit Culturel" from the Ministry of Culture of the Republic of Poland, the "Gonfalone d'Argento" form the Tuscan Region (Italy), the "Premio Amerigo Vespucci – Ambasciatore ideale della città di Firenze"(Italy), the "Freedom of the Town of Green Bay, Wisconsin" (USA), the Medal 'Honoris Gratiae' from the President of Kraków, Poland, the Honorary Citizenship of Tbilisi (Georgia).